auroramod/docs/docs/functions.md

 ## Unlock Singleplayer missions

-- Put `mis_cheat 1` in console
+Put `mis_cheat 1` in console

 ## Singleplayer commands

-- All singleplayer cheats are present and available for use!
-[CoD4 Cheats List](https://www.liveabout.com/cod-4-cheats-pc-3401820)
+All singleplayer cheats are present and available for use!
+This list may help you: [CoD4 Cheats List](https://www.liveabout.com/cod-4-cheats-pc-3401820)